 Alipio Baltazar is Mary MacKillop Today’s Timor-Leste Country Director, and currently manages a team of over 32 national staff at our office in Dili.
 Alipio has a Bachelor degree in education from the National University of Timor Lorosae (UNTL), a Diploma of Transitional Justice in Cape Town University of South Africa and a Masters of Business Administration from the Asian Institute of Technology in Bangkok.
 Prior to joining MMI, Alipio worked across numerous organisations in Timor-Leste including at the Asian Development Bank, the Indonesia/Timor-Leste government of Commission Truth and Friendship and the Asia Foundation.
 Alipio is a passionate advocate for social justice and is committed to achieving sustainable development outcomes through accountable business operations.

-Anita van Dartel – Financial Inclusion Team Leader
+Anita van Dartel – Team Leader, Financial Inclusion project

 Anita van Dartel is the Microfinance Team Leader based remotely in our Bathurst office.
 She is responsible for leading our Financial Inclusion team across Bathurst, Young, Orange, Lithgow, and Cowra, supporting low income earners to move away from financial hardship towards stability and more meaningful economic participation.
 She is passionate about helping others to break out of the cycle of poverty and enhance their self-worth.
 Anita has worked for the Catholic Development Fund and as a Branch Manager of the Local Credit Union.
 She also has a Certificate IV in Accounting – Bas Agent.